How to Use AI to Draft Customer Response Emails

 Step 2: Knowledge - Pull Supporting Docs

-Add a Knowledge node in query mode.
-Point it at your support-docs collection and pass {{ trigger.body }} as the query.
-Cap results at 5 snippets so the LLM stays focused on the most relevant material.
+Add a Knowledge node in Query mode.
+Set Collection to your persistent support-docs collection and pass {{ trigger.body }} as the Prompt.
+Leave Result Count at 5 so the answer stays focused on the most relevant material, and set an Output Variable of knowledge to reference downstream.

 holding reply that says we'll get back to them and flag the gap.